The Power of Empathy and Compassion

 - Henry David Thoreau

-In my last post, I argued that good quality relationships lead to happier, healthier, and more fulfilled individuals.
+In one of my recent posts, I argued that good quality relationships lead to happier, healthier, and more fulfilled individuals.
 This notion contradicts the belief that happiness stems from how long you have been in a relationship for, or the number of friends you have.
 After reading the last post, however, some might have asked themselves what, exactly, makes up a good quality relationship, or what makes a relationship close and safe.
 I believe that the coexistence of empathic and compassionate exchanges helps strengthen, deepen and secure the bond between two people.

 Empathy, in a nutshell, is your ability to feel someone else’s pain.
 It is quite literally seeing someone’s situation – whether it is a good or bad one, through their eyes.
 Compassion, on the other hand, often involves a motivational component.
 In other words, you feel motivated to act in hopes of changing a person’s situation for the better.
 Often, we talk of alleviating someone’s suffering or having an overwhelming desire to help.